A Collection of Strange Beliefs, Amusing Deceptions, and Dangerous Delusions

 I feel better already.

-See also alternative medicine, complementary medicine, energy, frontier medicine, hidden persuaders, integrative medicine, and holistic medicine.
+See also alternative medicine, complementary medicine, energy, frontier medicine, hidden persuaders, integrative medicine, holistic medicine, natural cancer cures, and Short and Irreverent E-dition, part 1, sCAM (so-called Complementary & Alternative Medicine).

 further reading